Staff Directory and Contact Information

 IDP has seven staff members: one executive director, five full-time teachers, and one floater teacher.
 Each has extensive training and experience in early childhood education and developmental psychology.
 Additional staffing is provided by student interns.
 IDP has a favorable adult: child ratio of 1:3 or better.

-Sara Beckley, Floater Teacher
+Sara Beckley, Teacher

-Elisheva Hochburg-Miller, Fernald Teacher
+Elisheva Hochberg-Miller, Lead Teacher

 Ellie began her time at IDP in the fall of 2014 with an internship at IDP Franz.
 In spring of 2015 she completed her internship and graduated from UCLA Cum Laude with a B.A. in Psychology and a minor in Applied Developmental Psychology.
 She was thrilled not to have to leave IDP when a primary teacher position opened up at IDP Fernald!
 She began teaching immediately after graduation, in the summer of 2015.
 When she isn’t in the classroom, Ellie enjoys reading, time with family, and relaxing at the beach.
 She is so ecstatic to be working in a field she is passionate about at a facility she loves with children who inspire her.

-Courtney Kumar, Franz Teacher
+Courtney Kumar, Lead Teacher

-Courtney Kumar graduated Magna Cum Laude from California State University, Northridge with a Degree in Child Development, from there she graduated with honors with a Masters in Child Development from the University of California, Davis.
+Courtney Kumar graduated Magna Cum Laude from California State University, Northridge with a Degree in Child Development.
+From there she graduated with honors with a Masters in Child Development from the University of California, Davis.
 Mrs. Kumar is also a Certified Child Life Specialist.
 She has been working at IDP since February 2009 and enjoys learning new things from the children daily.
 In her free time, she enjoys running charity 5k and 10k races.

-Eileen Santos, Franz Teacher
+Eileen Santos, Teacher

 Eileen Santos earned her AA Degree in Early Childhood Education, with an emphasis in Special Education from Santa Monica College.
 Ms. Santos is a wife & a mother of four daughters and a grandmother of three grandchildren.
 Her two older daughters attended the Head Start Program in the State of California, where she diligently worked as a parent volunteer for four years.
 This program led her to pursue her career as an early childhood educator.
 She was a lead teacher in early childhood education for twelve years working with children ages three to five years.
-In the Fall of 2008, she joined the IDP Franz community to work with the infant and toddler program.
+In the Fall of 2008, she joined IDP to work with the infant and toddler program.
 Here she has devoted her time and energy to our young children, as well as to mentoring the students in our Applied Developmental Psychology minor.